AlxWachtel/manage-vnets/README.md

     - Point-to-site Virtual Private Networks

-        This approach is like a Virtual Private Network (VPN) connection that a computer outside your organization makes back into your corporate network, except that it's working in the opposite direction.
-In this case, the client computer initiates an encrypted VPN connection to Azure, connecting that computer to the Azure virtual network.
+         The client computer initiates an encrypted VPN connection to Azure, connecting that computer to the Azure virtual network.

     - Site-to-site Virtual Private Networks